impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 fi
 ```

 This `case` statement is quite long, so I'll break it up into chunks.

+We start with a similar situation as the last block of code, in which the value stored in the `version` variable is not a version number at all.
+In this case, instead of testing whether the value is the string `--unset`, we test whether it's a single hyphen character `-`.

-Here we test whether that first argument (which, again, we stored in the variable named `version`) is equal to a single hyphen character.
-If it is, then we execute the case statement which branches on the value of the `shell` variable.
+If it is, then we execute a similar case statement to the `--unset` block, which branches on the value of the `shell` variable.

+#### If the current shell is `fish`

 First case statement is: